openwdl/wdl/versions/development/SPEC.md

 }
 ```

-For this particular case where the command line is *itself* a mini DSL, The best option at that point is to allow the user to type in the rest of the command line, which is what `${sep=' ' stages+}` is for.
+For this particular case where the command line is *itself* a mini DSL, The best option at that point is to allow the user to type in the rest of the command line, which is what `~{sep=' ' stages+}` is for.
 This allows the user to specify an array of strings as the value for `stages` and then it concatenates them together with a space character

 |Variable|Value|
 |--------|-----|